thoughtlessmind/hashnode-blogs-backup/cll40eo7x000a09jv6p7i01kw.md

 ---
-title: "Understanding  Function Overload in Typescript"
+title: "Understanding  Function Overload in TypeScript"
 seoTitle: "What is function overload in typescript?"
 seoDescription: "Function Overloads in Typescript allow to define multiple function signatures for the same function.
 Each signature specifies a particular set of parameters"
 datePublished: Wed Aug 09 2023 17:33:44 GMT+0000 (Coordinated Universal Time)